-What does a Dark Post do?
+What is a Facebook Dark Post?

-How does a Dark Post work?
+How Does a Dark Post Work?

 “We’re going to Facebook heavily, and so Facebook dark posts tend to be doing really well.
 You can really target specific demographics and profiles on Facebook and [this company was] able to take their brand and become two completely different brands to two completely different audiences.”

 The Ultimate Power of a Facebook Dark Post